Delhi CTC to In-Hand Salary Calculator FY FY 2026-27 : Take Home

 In-Hand Salary Quick Reference — Delhi FY 2026-27

-Pre-calculated monthly in-hand for common CTC levels in Delhi.
-Assumes Basic 40%, statutory PF ₹1,800/month, New Regime, no rent.
-Enter your actual figures above for exact calculation.
+Pre-calculated monthly in-hand for common CTC levels in Delhi. ⚠️ Standard assumptions only: Basic = 40% CTC, statutory PF ₹1,800/month, New Regime, no rent — your actual in-hand (shown live above) may differ.
+Use the calculator above for your exact figure.

 Annual CTCMonthly In-HandAnnual TaxMonthly TDS